platformsh/platformsh-docs/docs/src/add-services/vault.md

 }
 ```

-You can then use `data.signature` to sign things such as JWTs.
+You can then use `data.signature` to sign things such as a JWT.

 To verify a payload, run the following command: